Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 {

 {

 } }

-Using the transformation linking the split decomposition to the modular decomposition, one can check that the above words correspond to the cotree configurations identified in~\cite{SS04} that allow edge insertion or deletion in a cograph.
+Using the transformation linking the split decomposition to the modular decomposition, one can check that the above words correspond to the cotree configurations identified in~\cite{SS04} that allow edge-insertion or edge-deletion in a cograph.

-\begin{theorem} There exists an edge fully dynamic recognition algorithm for connected cographs, maintaining the split tree, with complexity $O(1)$ per edge insertion or deletion. \end{theorem}
+\begin{theorem} There exists an edge-modification fully dynamic recognition algorithm for connected cographs, maintaining the split tree, with complexity $O(1)$ per edge-insertion or edge-deletion. \end{theorem}

 \begin{proof} Let $G$ be a cograph and $x,y$ be two vertices of $G$.
 Since a cograph is DH, the necessary conditions of Theorem \ref{th:edge_dynamic} apply to $G$, that is: $W(x,y)$ belongs to the lists of words provided by Theorem \ref{th:edge_dynamic}.
-Moreover the word $W(x,y)$ cannot contain $SS$, $S_xS$, $SS_y$ or $S_xS_y$ as a subword (otherwise, by Lemma \ref{lem:accessible}, a $P_4$ would exist in $G$, which is a cograph: contradiction).
+Moreover the word $W(x,y)$ cannot contain $SS$, $S_xS$, $SS_y$ or $S_xS_y$ as a $S$-subword (otherwise, by Lemma \ref{lem:accessible}, a $P_4$ would exist in $G$, which is a cograph: contradiction).
 It is straightforward to check that the only words satisfying these properties in the lists given in Theorem \ref{th:edge_dynamic} are those given in the actual theorem, namely: \begin{enumerate} \item if $xy\notin E$ and $G+xy$ is a cograph, then $W(x,y)$ is either $S$, $SK$ or $KS$; \item if $xy\in E$ and $G-xy$ is a cograph, then $W(x,y)$ is either $K$, $S_yK$ or $KS_x$. \end{enumerate}